sftcd/cs7ns1/README.md

 	- Apologies if you care deeply about perfect assignment-naming nomenclature:-)
 - [Practical4](./assignments/practical4) involves reversing moar hashes
 	- There's some status on this on from 20181015 in the [InfernoBall intro](./assignments/practical5/inferno.pdf) slides.
+	- I made a [leaderboard](https://down.dsg.cs.tcd.ie/cs7ns1-leaderboard/) for this that updates every 10 minutes
 - (DRAFT!)
 [Practical5](./assignments/practical5) is the InfernoBall practical (DRAFT!)

 ## For students who aren't familiar with Linux...